joelwking/devnet-sdk/README.md

 # devnet-sdk
-World Wide Technology, DevNet Study Group session, 21 January 2020, **Using a SDK**
+World Wide Technology, DevNet Study Group session, 21 January 2020, **Using a SDK**.

 ## Overview
 The engineers at World Wide Technology have formed a DevNet study group.
 This repository is the foundation for the DevNet certification exam study group on the topic of Software Development Kit (SDKs).
 This collateral is used for exam preparation the Cisco DevNet Associate certification.

-This repository provides instructions, sample Ansible playbooks, a Dockerfile, and sample Juypter notebooks to create a learning environment on using the Meraki SDK.
+This repository provides instructions, a sample Ansible playbook, a Dockerfile, and sample Jupyter notebooks to create a learning environment on using the Meraki SDK.

 ## Presentation